Streaming Statistics (40+) you would love to know [2020 Edition]

 New Zealand does not have a huge population as compared to China, the USA, and other highly populated countries.
 But still, you would be surprised to know that 75% of users in the country pay for at least one (1) streaming provider

 Due to this reason, you will see a multitude of streaming services that are available within the territory of New Zealand.
+Those, that are not available in New Zealand can be accessed using either a New Zealand VPN or a good free VPN.
 Here is the list of interesting streaming statistics that are related to New Zealand only:

 1. The New Zealand market will generate revenue of US$49 m in the Video Streaming (SVoD) segment during 2020